 Among all those options, the easiest way to have more money is to reduce your cost.

-As long as these wants truly bring you value and enjoyment, you should definitely spend money on them.
+As long as these wants truly bring you value and enjoyment, spend money on them.

 But what about the purchases that don’t add value to your life?

-What purchases are you making that you can live without?
+What acquisitions are you making that you can live without?

-Are you buying things you don’t need with money that you don’t have to impress the people whom you don’t like on social media platforms that you don’t belong on?
+Are you buying things you don’t need with money you don’t have to impress the people whom you don’t like on social media platforms you don’t belong on?

-To have a clear understanding of where your money is going, you must track your purchases!
+To have a clear understanding of where your money is going, track your purchases!

-Determine what costs can be reduced or eliminated so you can have more money to support endeavors that truly add value to your life.
+Determine what costs can be reduced or eliminated so you can have more money to support endeavors which truly add value to your life.

 If you want to take your wealth to the next level, then invest in yourself.

-Start learning practical skills that will make you more valuable in the workforce or start a business where you create real value to the world.
+Start learning practical skills that will make you more valuable in the workforce or start a business where you create real value for the world.

 Be in command of your life by becoming a creator rather than a consumer.

-According to the Princeton study in 2010 of 450,000 responses, there’s no increase in emotional well-being (health, care giving, loneliness, and smoking) and life evaluation (income and education) beyond an annual income of $75,000.
+According to the Princeton study in 2010 of 450,000 responses, there’s no increase in emotional well-being (health, caregiving, loneliness, and smoking) and life evaluation (income and education) beyond an annual income of $75,000.
 There’s some variability depending on where you live.

 The best way to have more money is to reduce your overhead cost.

-Others in less-fortunate countries have much less, but yet they’re happier than most people in this country will ever be.
+Others who are less-fortunate have much less, yet they’re happier than most blessed people will ever be.

 Why is that?

-If it’s happiness and fulfillment you’re after, then you have to allow money to support you rather than control you.
+If it’s happiness and fulfillment you’re after, you must allow money to support you rather than control you.